Manage logs for an HDInsight cluster

 Step 3: Manage the cluster job execution log files

 The next step is reviewing the job execution log files for the various services.
 Services could include Apache HBase, Apache Spark, and many others.
-A Hadoop cluster produces a large number of verbose logs, so determining which logs are useful (and which are not) can be time-consuming.
+A Hadoop cluster produces a large number of verbose logs, so determining which logs are useful (and which aren't) can be time-consuming.
 Understanding the logging system is important for targeted management of log files.
 The following is an example log file.

 Access the Hadoop log files